NMRLipids/Databank/Scripts/BuildDocs/source/databankLibrary.rst

 NMRlipids databank API functions
 ======================

 The functions that help analyzing data in the NMRlipids databank are described here.
-These functions locate in `databanklibrary.py <https://github.com/NMRLipids/Databank/blob/main/Scripts/BuildDatabank/databankLibrary.py>`_.
+These functions are located in `Databank/Scripts/DatabankLib/databankLibrary.py <https://github.com/NMRLipids/Databank/blob/main/Scripts/DatabankLib/databankLibrary.py>`_.
 To get started using these functions, first create the folder where you want to work

 .. code-block::